solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

   </figcaption>
 </figure>

-At this point we have modeled the coarse shape of the object which has relatively smooth surfaces and a locally even distribution of points.
+At this point we have modeled the coarse shape of the object with relatively smooth surfaces and a locally even distribution of points.
 That's two out of the four goals checked so far.
-During the generation of the coarse shape structures that are present in the input might have been dropped because the fixed-size surface elements can only model so much detail.
+During the generation of the coarse shape, structures that are present in the input might have been dropped because the fixed-size surface elements can only model so much detail.
 To address this problem, the coarse point cloud is merged with the input point cloud.
-The two point clouds overlap in some areas and therefore the merged point cloud likely has an uneven distribution.
-Through the merging operation we get to keep all structure from the input but the even distribution that was just there on the coarse point cloud is ruined.
+The two point clouds overlap in some areas (and not at all in other areas), therefore the merged point cloud likely has an uneven distribution of points.
+Through the merging operation we get to keep all structure from the input but the even distribution that was just there on the coarse point cloud is gone.

-> Merging with the input shape for preserving input structures
+> Merging with the input shape to preserve input structures

 ### Sampling

 To recover the even distribution of points, the authors propose to sample from the merged point cloud in a way that the sampled point cloud has an even distribution again.
 Unfortunately existing sampling algorithms such as Farthest Point Sampling (FPS) or Poisson Disk Sampling (PDS) preserve the unevenness in density and are not appropriate here.
 The authors therefore come up with their own sampling algorithm called Minimum Density Sampling (MDS).
 In contrast to FPS, which samples the farthest point from the previously sampled points, MDS samples points in a way that the 'density' of the points in the sample is minimized.
 Density here is determined by the Gaussian-weighted distance of the point-to-sample to all previously sampled points.
-The formula can be seen below.
-After sampling from the merged point clouds using MDS, the resulting point cloud now has a uniform distribution again.
+In the formula below, P<sub>i-1</sub> denotes the already sampled points and σ a hyperparameter which determines the size of the neighbourhood considered.

 <figure>
   <img src="/images/paper review/img_minimumdensitysampling.png" height="60">
   <figcaption>
   </figcaption>
 </figure>

+After sampling from the merged point clouds using MDS, the resulting point cloud now has a uniform distribution again.

 ## 3. Refining